TGDivy/DivyBramhecha/_pages/cv.md

 </p>

 - Work in an agile, user-centered space.
-- Prototying, developing and deploying natural languge models in a continuous integration and deployment following the MLOps principles.
+- Prototyping, developing and deploying natural language models in a continuous integration and deployment following the MLOps principles.
 - Making extensive use of Pachyderm, Seldon and ArgoCD while prototying models.
 - Deploying the machine learning models in Kubernetes with Apache Kafka.
 - Creating user centric analysis reports, to inform the direction of the projects.